AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/5-Explore-and-configure-the-AWS-Management-Console/5.1-Config-Default-Region/index.md

 #### Set up Default Region

 In this step, we will select a specific AWS Region to manage resources!
-With **Region** being a collection of AWS resources located in the same geographic area.
+A **Region** is a collection of AWS resources located in the same geographic area.

-In the example in the image below, we are in Region Virginia (us-east-1)
+In the example shown in the image below, we are currently in the Virginia Region (us-east-1)

 ![AWS Support](/images/5-console/5.1/1.1.png?width=90pc)

-However, our customers are usually end users in Vietnam, so the nearest Region will be Singapore (ap-southeast-1) to reduce latency
+However, since our customers are typically end users in Vietnam, the nearest Region would be Singapore (ap-southeast-1) to reduce latency

-#### Perform Region conversion
+#### Perform Region Switch

-- Click on the triangle symbol in Region Virginia (us-east-1)
+- Click on the triangle symbol next to Region Virginia (us-east-1)

 ![AWS Support](/images/5-console/5.1/2.2.png?width=90pc)